-Herbal medicine has its origins in ancient cultures including those of the Egyptians, American Indians and Chinese.
+Herbal medicine has its origins in ancient cultures.
 It involves the medicinal use of plants to treat disease and enhance general health and wellbeing.

-Some herbs have potent ingredients and should be treated with the same care and respect as pharmaceutical drugs.
-In fact, many pharmaceutical drugs are based on the synthesised versions of naturally occurring compounds found in plants.
-For instance, the heart drug digitalis was derived from the herb foxglove.
+Some herbs have potent (powerful) ingredients and should be taken with the same level of caution as pharmaceutical .
+In fact, many pharmaceutical medications are based on man-made versions of naturally occurring compounds found in plants.
+For instance, the heart medicine digitalis was derived from the foxglove plant.

 Active ingredients and herbal medicine

-Herbal medicine aims to return the body to a state of natural balance, so that it can start healing itself.
+Herbal medicine aims to return the body to a state of natural balance so that it can heal itself.
 Different herbs act on different systems of the body.
-Some of the herbs that have been scientifically studied, and found to be effective and safe, include:

-- Echinacea - boosts the immune system and aids the body in fighting infection.
-It is used to treat ailments such as boils, fever and herpes.
-Echinacea is under investigation for its use in treating cancer and AIDS.
+- Echinacea – to stimulate the and aid the body in fighting .
+Used to treat ailments such as , fever and herpes.

-- Dong quai (dang gui) – used for gynaecological complaints, such as premenstrual tension, menopause symptoms and period pain.
-Some studies indicate that dong quai can lower blood pressure.
+- Dong quai (dang gui) – used for gynaecological complaints such as , symptoms and period pain.
+Some studies indicate that dong quai can lower .

-- Garlic - can be used to reduce the risk of heart disease by lowering blood fats and cholesterol (a type of blood fat) levels.
-The antibiotic and antiviral properties of garlic mean that it is also used to fight colds, sinusitis and other respiratory infections.
+- Garlic – used to reduce the risk of by lowering levels of blood fats and (a type of blood fat).
+The antibiotic and antiviral properties of garlic mean that it is also used to fight , and other respiratory infections.

-- Ginger – many studies have shown ginger to be useful in treating nausea, including motion sickness and morning sickness.
+- Ginger – many studies have shown ginger to be useful in treating nausea, including and .

-- Ginkgo biloba – commonly used to treat poor blood circulation and tinnitus (ringing in the ears).
-Some studies have found ginkgo biloba to be effective in treating neurological disorders, such as memory loss and Alzheimer’s disease.
+- Ginkgo biloba – commonly used to treat poor blood circulation and (ringing in the ears).

-- Ginseng – generally used for debility and weakness, for example during recovery from illness.
-It can be used to reduce blood pressure and cholesterol levels, however overuse of ginseng has been associated with raised blood pressure.
-Some studies show that ginseng can also boost immunity, improve mental functioning and speed the healing processes of the body.
+- Ginseng – generally used to treat , for example during recovery from illness.
+It is also used to reduce blood pressure and cholesterol levels, however overuse of ginseng has been associated with .

-- Hypericum - commonly known as St John’s Wort.
-Numerous studies have demonstrated that hypericum is just as effective as some synthetic antidepressants in treating mild to moderate depression.
-It is also effective for anxiety and insomnia.
-Research is currently focusing on hypericum’s antiviral properties and its effect on AIDS.
-Recent information suggests that hypericum can interact with a number of prescription drugs, including the oral contraceptive pill, and stop them from working properly.
+- Hypericum perforatum – commonly known as St John’s Wort.
+Studies have suggested that St John’s Wort is just as effective as some in treating mild to moderate .
+It is also used for and .
+However, can interact with a number of prescription medications, including the oral contraceptive pill, and stop them from working properly.